securebitAsif/fabulous-jupiter-8f84d/about.md

 - After finishing my Abitur with focus on Math and Physics
 - I started studying Electrical Engineering at Ruhr-Uni Bochum (2015)
-- Specialised in Computer Science at Uni Duisburg-Essen
+- Then specialised in Computer Science at Uni Duisburg-Essen (2018)
 - Continuing on achieving expert level by studying M.Sc.
 Applied IT Security at Ruhr-Uni Bochum